AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-ref-types.md

 **Email**: A referring domain is considered as an email referring domain when visitors click an emailed message link containing the protocol [!DNL imap://] or [!DNL mail://] and arrive at your site.
 For example, anything coming from [!DNL https://mail.yahoo.com] is not counted as an email referrer because the protocol is [!DNL https://].
 Emails from Outlook are reported in the Typed/Bookmarked line, while any referrer with an HTTP protocol where the domain is a known search engine is reported in the Search Engine line.

-**Typed/Bookmarked**: referrers are recorded when visitors type your site’s URL directly into their browser, or if they access your site by selecting bookmarks.
+**Typed/Bookmarked**: referrers are recorded when visitors type your site's URL directly into their browser, or if they access your site by selecting bookmarks.
 Mobile devices report a referrer type of *`typed/bookmarked`* if there is no referrer on the first hit of the visit.

 **[!UICONTROL Inside Your Site]**: These items are URLs that are tagged by the internal URL filters.
 These items are not counted as *`referrer instances`* but can be seen when reporting on other metrics.